 I machined a broach to fit a pulley to an ANSI-splined hydraulic pump shaft.
 While it worked, the required effort was only justifiable as toolmaking practice.
 The difficult part was grinding a lathe bit cutter to the 30 degree involute(?) groove shape.

-Afterwards I found this tilting vise that made angular fly cutter
+Afterwards I found this tilting vise that made angular fly cutter grinding much easier.

 It shifts the problem from grinding the cutter to measuring it.

 I think it could help grind lathe bits to Law-approximation gear cutters using conical stones to achieve the correct diameter easily, with automatic relief below the edge. jsw

 Damn!
 I didn't notice that, thanks.
 That's a deal killer.
 I need to get two brushing stations operational in less than a week.
 Without an off-shelf solution and the intermittent DS, I'll just buy from Grainger.